segdeha/blog/posts/javascript-unit-testing.md

 }
 </pre>

-Now, by calling <code>tests.results.summarize();</code> at the end of my test run, I get a neat, little summary of the results.
+Now, by calling `tests.results.summarize();` at the end of my test run, I get a neat, little summary of the results.

 Asynchronous calls proved to be a little tricky.
-In this case, I wanted to test the result of an asynchronous <code>widget.system()</code> call, contained in another file, that looks like the following:
+In this case, I wanted to test the result of an asynchronous `widget.system()` call, contained in another file, that looks like the following:

 <pre class="sh_javascript">
 var topicsArray;